colrdavidson/subnar/readme.md

 # subnar
 Tool for analysis of Captain Sonar game board state space

 subnar ingests the game map and shorthand for moves from one side, and then spits out every possible start and end location for one team's sub.

-Alpha, Beta, and Zeta maps are included for solution paring.
+Alpha, Tri, and Zeta turn-based maps are included for solution paring.

 ## Ship History Format:
 - N, S, W, E -- Announced Heading (Head: North, South, West, East)
 - SI -- Activate Silence (limits the movement/direction space to linear paths of limited distance)
-- SU -- Surface (announces current sector of submarine in game, subnar doesn't currently ingest sector info)
+- SU <sector number> -- Surface (announces current sector of submarine in game, subnar doesn't currently use sector info)

 ## Result Graph Format:
 - `o` -- Possible sub piece location